dsa-ou/allowed/docs/configuration.md

 Note that some of the built-in classes are written in lowercase and others in uppercase (see `m269.json`, the default configuration).

-If a unit introduces literals of some type in the `"LANGUAGE"` section, then there should be an entry for the same unit and type in the `"METHODS"` section.
+If a unit introduces literals of some type (e.g. lists) in the `"LANGUAGE"` section, then there should be an entry for the same unit and type in the `"METHODS"` section.
-If no methods are allowed, this must be explicitly indicated with with an empty list.
+If no methods are allowed, this must be explicitly indicated with an empty list.

 In the following example, unit 2 allows any immutable value (numbers, Booleans, `None`, strings, tuples), so it must also state